Lala Satalin Deviluke

-Lala Satalin Deviluke (ララ・サタリン・デビルーク, Rara Satarin Debirūku) is a fictional character and the main female protagonist of the manga series To Love Ru, created by Saki Hasemi and Kentaro Yabuki.
+Lala Satalin Deviluke (ララ・サタリン・デビルーク, Rara Satarin Debirūku) is a fictional character of the manga series To Love Ru, created by Saki Hasemi and Kentaro Yabuki.
 In the series, Lala is an alien princess from the planet Deviluke who, to avoid marrying one of her marriage candidates, decides to run away from home to Earth, where she pretends to be in love with the human boy Rito Yuki to prevent marriage, but falls in love with him after misinterpreting a statement made by Rito to another girl.

 In the anime adaptation, Lala is voiced by Haruka Tomatsu in Japanese, and by Alexis Tipton in the English version.
 Regarded as one of the most popular characters in To Love Ru, Lala has received mostly positive critical reception.
 Reviewers have complimented the character's personality and physical attractiveness, although her diminishing role in To Love Ru Darkness has been criticized.

 Characterization

 Design

 Lala is a highly attractive teenage girl with a curvaceous figure, long pink hair, and emerald green eyes.
 Her most distinguishing feature is her tail, which is long, thin, and ends with a heart-shaped tip; it extends down from the base of her back.
 Another feature is that she is almost always seen wearing a hair clip with thick black swirls circling once then pointing downward; this is her robot companion Peke, who actually forms the clothes Lala usually wears.
 At the beginning of the series, she is almost always seen in her costume robot Peke's "Dress Form", in what can only be described as an "enlarged version of Peke herself".
 Wanting to fit in more with the people of earth, she has Peke dress her in various earth clothing styles; she has also bought herself a large number of earth clothes to wear when Peke is out of energy.
 Lala is often idolized by other girls on school for her beautiful figure and one of the biggest busts on school.
 She is considered so attractive that is seen as a perfect beautie, which even make relatively normal-sized girls to feel inferior.
 Ironically, she is mostly oblivious to her appearance.
 According to her friend Risa Momioka, Lala's measurements are B89-W57-H87.